 Unravel Data is an AI-driven Application Performance Management (APM) solution for managing and optimizing big data workloads.
 Unravel Data provides a unified, full-stack view of apps, resources, data, and users, enabling users to baseline and manage app performance and reliability, control costs and SLAs proactively, and apply automation to minimize support overhead.
 Ops and Dev teams use Unravel Data’s unified capability for on-premises workloads and to plan, migrate, and operate workloads on Azure.
 Unravel Data is available on the HDInsight Application Platform.

 Today’s post, which kicks off the five-part series, comes from Shivnath Babu, CTO and Co-Founder at Unravel Data.
 This blog series will discuss key considerations in planning for migrations.
-Upcoming posts will outline the best practices for the migration, operation, and optimization phases of the cloud adoption lifecycle for big data.
+Upcoming posts will outline the best practices for cloud migration, operation, and optimization phases of the cloud adoption lifecycle for big data.